abelljs/abell/branding/README.md

 >
 > Generally its better to avoid using this since it completely changes the brand colors.

-There might be places where backgrounds are greyish blue which makes the other logos disappear and adding a background comprimises the aesthetics.
+There might be places where backgrounds are greyish blue which makes the other logos disappear and adding a background compromises the aesthetics.

 E.g. This is used as an emoji in our discord channel because discord has gray theme.